juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - To capture data modification, events, use <b>native function</b> or <b>store procedures</b> to invoke a `Lambda` function.

 ### RDS Custom for Oracle and MSSQL Server
+- Managed Oracle and MSSQL database with OS and database customization
+- RDS: Automates setup, operation and scaling of database in AWS
+  - Entire database and the OS to be managed by AWS
+- Custom: access to the underlying database and OS, so you can:
+  - Configure settings
+  - Install patches
+  - Enable native features
+  - Access underlying EC2 instance using `SSH` or `SSM Session Manager`
+  - Full admin access to the underlying OS and Database
+- <b>De-active automation mode</b> to perfom your customization, better take a DB snapshot before

+### RDS Backup
+- Automated backups:
+  - Daily full backup of the database (during the maintenance window)
+  - Transaction logs are backed-up by RDS every 5 minutes
+  - => Ability to restore any point in time (from oldest backup to 5 minutes ago)
+  - 1 to 35 days of retention, set 0 to disabled automated backups
+- Manual DB Snapshots
+  - Manually triggered by the user
+  - Retention of backup for as long as you want

+> Trick: in a stopped RDS database, you will still pay for storage.
+If you pla on stopping it for a long time, you should snapshot & restore instead

+### RDS Restore
+- Restoring RDS backup or snapshot create a new database
+- Restoring MySQL RDS database from S3
+  - Create a backup of your on-premise database
+  - Store it on Amazon S3 (object storage)
+  - Restore the backup file onto a new RDS instance running MySql

 ### RDS Proxy
+- Fully managed database proxy for RDS
+- Supports: MySQL, PostgreSQL, MariaDB and Aurora (MySQL, PostgreSQL)
+- Allows apps to pool and share DB connections established with database
+- Improved database efficiency by reducing the stress on the database resources (CPU, RAM) and minimize open connections (and timeouts)
+- Serverless, Autoscaling, Highly available
+- <b>Reduced RDS and Aurora failover time by up to 66%</b>
+- Enforce `IAM Authentication for DB` and securely store credentials in AWS Secret Manager
+- <b>RDS Proxy is never publicly accessible (must be accessed from VPC)</b>

 ### Monitoring
 - `CloudWatch` metrics for RDS